 Taking care of staff is the most important task for an organisation.
 Duty of Care is about individual wellbeing, welfare, compliance and good practice, and the DRC Standby Roster gives high priority to staff care and emphasizes the well-being of deployees.

 The DRC Standby Roster's Emphasis on Deployee Wellbeing

 The DRC Standby Roster is characterized by a strong emphasis and high priority placed on the well-being of all staff on a DRC contract.
 We recognize that we are only as good as the performance of our staff, however it is not only a matter of efficiency and performance, but also a matter of ethics and securing that the people we engage with receive the best possible support and care.

-The DRC has more than 9000 employees worldwide and takes its duty of care responsibility very seriously.
+The DRC has thousands of employees worldwide and takes its duty of care responsibility very seriously.
 Duty of care for the DRC is a legal and moral obligation that ensures the safety of all people falling within our management control.
 We will not consciously expose anyone to unacceptable levels of risk, and we exercise due diligence to make sure no one suffers avoidable mental or physical harm.
 While the DRC duty of care is about safety and security, staff care has a more holistic view on the well-being of our staff.